 It is expected that instruction should take about an hour a day, but many lessons will take more than one hour depending upon each student’s ability.
 You will simply stop at an appropriate place and pick up where you left off rather than try to complete an entire lesson within a certain number of lesson periods.

 The online teacher’s guide is the heart of the program.
-Student packets are shipped to you as you reach each new level.
-The first packet includes a student workbook, flashcards (called sound cards), a poster, a whiteboard, whiteboard markers, a reading guide strip, and letter tiles.
+Student progress packets can be purchased and are shipped to you as you reach each new level.
+The first packet includes a student workbook, flashcards (called sound cards), letter tiles with a storage bag, a whiteboard, whiteboard markers, a reading guide strip, and letter tiles.

 Level 1 introduces the short a sound.
 Children are expected to be able to read words such as man, ran, van, and jag in the first lesson.
 They are taught from the very beginning to distinguish individual sounds and phonograms even if words are already familiar to them.
 For example, the first lesson of Level 1 includes this teacher's script for Step 5 that he or she will read to the student: “Put your finger under the first word.
 Underline the vowel with your pen.
 What sound does the vowel make?
 What is the first letter in the word?
 Point to each letter and give its sound.
 Go back to the beginning of the word, glide your finger under the word and say it fast.”

 Similar interactive methods are used continually throughout the program.
 Following the scripts, the teacher is always teaching and eliciting responses from the student.
 Children might respond with oral answers, by using their fingers to write on the palm of their hand or in the air, with hand motions such as sliding their finger or tapping their arm, by writing on the whiteboard or in their student workbook, by using movable letter tiles, by using "sound markers" (round plastic winks) with game boards, or by reading.
 Children will also write phonograms, words, and sentences from dictation and practice reading lists of words as quickly and accurately as they can.